|House Hogg of Sow's Horn|

 House Hogg may be a reference by George R. R. Martin to the story Three Little Pigs.
 The earth and timber halls of the brothers Wode are burned down by raiders, but the stout stone of Sow's Horn resists Amory Lorch.

-- Ser Harys Hogg was nicknamed "Harry the Ham" due to his house name and the fact he wore a pig’s head helm at tourneys.
+- Ser Harys Hogg was nicknamed "Harry the Ham" due to his house name and the fact he wore a boar’s head helm at tourneys.